browserengineering/book/book/scripts.md

-Right now, the layout tree and display list are computed in `load`, but we don't want to reload the whole page; we just want to redo the styling, layout, and painting phases.
-So let's extract these styling, layout, and painting phases into a new `Tab` method, `render`:
+Right now, the layout tree and display list are computed in `load`, but we don't want to reload the whole page; we just want to redo the styling, layout, paint and draw phases.
+Together these are called *rendering*.[^why-no-draw] So let's extract these phases into a new `Tab` method, `render`:

 ``` {.python}
 class Tab: